 Best VPN features

-You want a VPN that doesn’t harvest and sell your information, one that works across several devices.
+You want a VPN that doesn’t harvest and sell your information, which works across several devices.
 Most of all, it has to be easy to use.
-I use ExpressVPN because it is all of this.
+I use my sponsor ExpressVPN because it is all of this.
 Check out the list below.

 - Unblock websites and bypass filters so you go anywhere you want.